 Downtown St. Petersburg continues to evolve as a major arts and culture destination, and smaller communities like Clearwater, Safety Harbor, Gulfport, Plant City, Temple Terrace, and others are working diligently to reimagine themselves to attract merchants, restaurants, and galleries to their downtowns and people from around the globe to live in local neighborhoods.

-Luxury apartment and condominium towers are popping up on both sides of the Bay as are office buildings, restaurants, and co-working spaces, making this area of Florida one of the fastest-growing region's in the nation.
+Luxury apartment and condominium towers are popping up on both sides of the Bay as are office buildings, restaurants, hotels, and co-working spaces, making this area of Florida one of the fastest-growing regions in the nation.

 Here are some of the projects building anticipation: